krjordan/mycodingblog.com/src/content/blog/setting-up-ssh-on-ubuntu-22-04-lts.md

 ### 2. Installing the Public Key on Your Linode Server

+**NOTE:** **_You can install this for your root user, but you'll have to also install the key for your new user.
+So if you want to skip this, create a user and then come back to install the key on your user, that would probably be ideal.
+But it's here in case you want to add one for you root user as well._**

 Now, let's securely add your public key to your server.
 Perform this step from your local terminal.
 Assuming you've just set up this server and are logging in as root initially, here's what you'll do:

 ```bash